How To Use Our Data Tools

 The Relative Strength page contains a database showing the whole stock market categorized into 31 sectors.
-This sector classification is widely used within the industry, by well known names such as Morningstar.
+This sector classification is widely used within the industry.

 By default, the Sector Relative Strength table opens with the sectors sorted in alphabetical order.